stormheartfox/stormheartfox/README.md

 Welcome to my GitHub!
 My name is Michael!

 I work in Cyber Security, with a particular focus in the DevSecOps space.
+Delivering bespoke specialised strategic engagements for clients across multiple domains within Australia and abroad.
+Reviewing SDLC, Cloud Architecture, AI implementations and more.

 I am proficient in React, NextJS, ExpressJS,C#, Python and am learning how to utilise Go for projects now.